 Blackstone proposes that we should tolerate ten wrongful acquittals per wrongful conviction.
 But why ten?
-Following convention, let n represent the number of wrongful acquittals tolerated per wrongful conviction; n varies widely across commentators and jurisdiction.25 Blackstone, writing in the 18th century, was hardly the first to embark upon this inquiry.
-In the Bible, God says to Abraham that He will spare Sodom if only ten righteous are found among the wicked.26 Voltaire is the
+Following convention, let n represent the number of wrongful acquittals tolerated per wrongful conviction; n varies widely across commentators and jurisdiction.^{26,27} Blackstone, writing in the 18th century, was hardly the first to embark upon this inquiry.
+In the Bible, God says to Abraham that He will spare Sodom if only ten righteous are found among the wicked.^{28,29} Voltaire is the most punitive: "'tis much more Prudence to acquit two Persons, tho' actually guilty, than to pass Sentence of Condemnation on one that is virtuous and innocent."30 Benjamin Franklin was willing to free a hundred guilty lest one innocent suffer.31 Moses Maimonides was perhaps the most extreme, holding it better "to acquit a thousand guilty persons than to put a single innocent man to death."32

-For example, Husak, above n 12, argues that our society over-criminalizes.
+25 For example, Husak (2009) argues that our society overcriminalizes.
 If this is true, then lesser crimes might carry unduly severe punishments, thus separating our two axes.

-See Alexander Volokh 'n Guilty Men' (1997) 146 University of Pennsylvania Law Review 173.
-See also Laudan, above n 2, 72.
-Laudan thinks that we should care more about the ratio between proper acquittals to wrongful convictions (m) than between wrongful acquittals to wrongful convictions (n), though he allows that increases in m produce increases in n: at 74-76.
+26 See Alexander Volokh "n Guilty Men," University of Pennsylvania Law Review 146 (1997): 173-216.
+See also Laudan (2006): 72.

+27 Laudan thinks that we should care more about the ratio between proper acquittals to wrongful convictions (m) than between wrongful acquittals to wrongful convictions (n), though he allows that increases in m produce increases in n.
+Laudan (2006): 74-76.
 For my purposes, though, I shall follow the standard convention.